 1) “Everything You Need To Know in One Page About Your Malibu Media, LLC (X-Art) Lawsuit [FAQ]“

 2) “In-Depth Malibu Media.
 Their Lawsuits, Their Strategies, and Their Settlements“

 FOR IMMEDIATE CONTACT AN ATTORNEY: To set up a free consultation to speak to an attorney about your Malibu Media, LLC lawsuit, click here.
 Lastly, please feel free to e-mail me at info [at] cashmanlawfirm.com, or call 713-364-3476 to speak to me now about your case (I do prefer you read the articles first), or to get your questions answered.

-Malibu Media still filming X-Art porn videos, but are filing NO COPYRIGHTS.
+Malibu Media still filming X-Art adult film videos, but are filing NO COPYRIGHTS.

 The fact that valid Malibu Media copyrights exist has been the tactical keystone to justify the thousands of copyright infringement lawsuits they have filed over the years.
 To date, Malibu Media holds 731 copyrights, each of which have been used or asserted against those who have downloaded their films using bittorrent.